The Coronavirus Effect: The Future for Ski Resorts with Covid-19 Restrictions this winter 2020-2021

-But the true die-hard (OK maybe that's an insensitive adjective) skier or snowboarder is not easily put off.
-With last Easter ski holidays cancelled plus any March/April trips to the mountains, some took up the offers of ski operators to transfer bookings to this winter with fingers crossed there will be resorts open to welcome them eventually.
+But the true die-hard (OK maybe that's an insensitive adjective) skier or snowboarder was not easily put off, optimistically booking for this winter.
+With last Easter ski holidays cancelled plus any March/April trips to the mountains, some took up the offers of ski operators to transfer bookings to this season with fingers crossed the resorts would be open to welcome them eventually.
+Now it looks like they'll need to transfer those holidays to next winter, 2021-2022 or go through the painful process of refunds (and the ski operators and airlines certainly don't make it easy).

 In the US, those who took advantage of early bird offers for the Ikon ski pass now have the benefit of Adventure Assurance, allowing next season's pass to roll over to winter 2021/22 with no fee if the COVID-19 outbreak is still raging.
 There's been no slowing of Epic pass sales, though, which are already up 18 percent on the 925,000 sold last year.

-Easyjet, meanwhile, has snagged many an optimist by offering not only cheap flights for this winter, but also, for those who booked early, there was baggage transport for 99p per bag.
-With the sword of Damocies over the airline industry and the prospect of sky high fares as they take off, again, the cheaper flights offered now are understandably tempting even if paying out, currently, to Easyjet may be seem like throwing good money down a glacial crevasse.
+Easyjet, meanwhile, snagged many an optimist by offering not only cheap flights for this winter, but also, for those who booked early, there was baggage transport for 99p per bag.
+With the sword of Damocies over the airline industry and the prospect of sky high fares as they take off, again, the cheaper flights offered were understandably tempting even if paying out, currently, to Easyjet may be seem like throwing good money down a glacial crevasse.